 New study finds PFAS "forever chemicals" in drinking water from 45% of faucets across U.S.

-Almost half of the United States' tap water is estimated to have one or more "forever chemicals," known as PFAS, according to a new study.
+Almost half of the United States' tap water is estimated to have one or more PFAS, known as "forever chemicals," according to a new study.

 The U.S. Geological Survey tested tap water from 716 locations, including 269 private wells and 447 public supply sites, in all 50 states, Puerto Rico, the U.S. Virgin Islands and the District of Columbia.
 Data, which was collected from 2016 to 2021, found PFAS in at least 45% of the faucets, the study said.